coilysiren/infrastructure/eco.md

 invoke eco-tail
 ```

 Note that the above command may take a while!
-5 ~ 20 minutes.
+5 ~ 20 minutes before it fully stablizes.